 Federal student loan borrowers can take advantage of the pause in payments until September when they'll hopefully be in a position to advantage of the tax-free employer student loan assistance from October - December.

 Unfortunately, private student loan borrowers do not qualify for the CARES Act 6-month payment pause.
 So if you have private student loans, it would be in your best interest to begin participating in your company's LRAP program as soon as possible.

 Can You Combine Tax-Free Employer Loan Assistance With Tuition Reimbursement?

 Yes and no. The CARES Act provision modifies the existing Section 127, which permits an employer to pay up to $5,250 of an employee’s qualified educational expenses with the payment being tax-free to the employee.

 This is now a combined limit.
-Thus, an employer could pay $3,000 towards an employee’s Master’s degree and another $4,000 of the same employee’s student loan payments in 202.
+Thus, an employer could pay $3,000 towards an employee’s Master’s degree and another $4,000 of the same employee’s student loan payments each year through 2025.
 But the maximum amount that will be tax-free to the employee is $5,250.